easpaas/react-simple-dashboard/README.md

 # react-simple-dashboard
-A simple dashboard made with React
+A simple analytics dashboard made with React